-I can’t commit to doing what Jesus would do in any given situation.
+It’s tough to really commit to doing what Jesus would do in any given situation.
 I’m not generous enough, wise enough, or turn water into wine-y enough.
 There are T-shirts that suggest one do whatever Joan Jett would do, but I’m not bad ass enough.
-Not good enough to be Jesus, not bad enough to be Joan, I need a role model whom I can realistically emulate.
-As I sashay (ok, waddle) through life, I’d like to do so with intelligence, wit, humor, grace and guts.
+Not good enough to be Jesus, not bad enough to be Joan — I need a role model whom I can realistically emulate.
+As I sashay (ok, waddle) through life, I’d like to do so with intelligence, humor, grace and guts.
 I’d like to be capable of both sacrifice and sexiness.
 I’d want to have a big heart, a strong self of self, and to be able to do a cartwheel whenever I feel like it.

 You’ve probably seen Barbara in a couple of her more famous roles –The Lady Eve, Ball of Fire, Double Indemnity or Stella Dallas.
 (By the way, you need to see all of those, stat.)
-But if you’ve only seen her as the devious Phyllis Dietrichson in Double Indemnity, or only as the sassy Sugarpuss O’Shea in Ball of Fire, you are missing out.
+But if you’ve only seen her as the devious Phyllis Dietrichson in Double Indemnity, or the self-sacrificing rachet mama in Stella Dallas, you’re missing out.
 One of the most talented and versatile of classic movie actresses, Stanwyck is the ultimate embodiment of the iconic dame.
 (In fact, when she died, every obituary copiously used the word.)

-Despite a wealth of roles where she plays all kinds of woman in all walks of life, Barbara Stanwyck carries with her a certain inherent dame-ness that always shines through every character.
+Despite a wealth of roles where she plays all kinds of woman in all walks of life, Barbara Stanwyck carries with her a certain inherent dame-ness that comes through with every character.
 She seamlessly combines sensitivity and toughness, courage and vulnerability, insouciance and substance.
-She could be regal and sexy and formidable, said Karen Stabiner, “She could say more walking slowly down a staircase or putting on a shoe than most actresses could in a five-page monologue.
+She could be regal and sexy and formidable, says Karen Stabiner, “She could say more walking slowly down a staircase or putting on a shoe than most actresses could in a five-page monologue.
 She managed somehow to be tough and brassy as well as sensitive and expressive.”

 Quick with a quip or a savvy insight, yet she always proves to be as soft of heart as she is sharp of wit.
-She’s a real straight-shooter, except when she isn’t, but even films where she’s plotting and scheming, there’s a no B.S. quality even the most deceitful character can’t shake.
+She’s a real straight-shooter, except when she isn’t, but even films where she’s plotting and scheming, there’s a no B.S. quality to even the most deceitful character.

-Not one of the screen’s great beauties, in the style of a Hedy Lamarr or Ava Gardner, the audience never doubts Barbara’s seductive powers for a second.
+Though not one of the screen’s great beauties in the style of a Hedy Lamarr or Ava Gardner, the audience never doubts her seductive powers for a second.
 Add to that her underlying steely determination, street-wise savvy and heartbreaking vulnerability, and you get a package that’s hard to beat.